triton-inference-server/server/docs/quickstart.md

 ## Create A Model Repository

-The [model repository](model_repository.md) is the directory where you place the models that you want Triton to server.
+The [model repository](model_repository.md) is the directory where you place the models that you want Triton to serve.
 An example model repository is included in the [docs/examples/model_repository](examples/model_repository).
 Before using the repository, you must fetch any missing model definition